runnerty/runnerty/docs/notificators.md

 ### usage

-The destination of a notificator is to use it in our plan's processes to comunicate events.
+The destination of a notificator is to use it in our plan's processes to comunicate notifications.
 We could say that using an executor has two parts: ```configuration``` and ```params```.

- The configuration properties are set in the conf.json.
+ The configuration properties are set in the config.json.
 They are the identifiers fields of the notificator.
 For example, this is the configuration properties for the @runnerty/executor-telegram:

 ```json
 {